-Lowry, John and Mc Mahon, Colm and Rocchitta, Gaia and Serra, Pier and Kirwan, Sarah and O'Neill, Robert (2006) The efficiency of immobilised glutamate oxidase decreases with surface enzyme loading: an electrostatic effect, and reversal by a polycation significantly enhances biosensor sensitivity.
+Lowry, John P. and Mc Mahon, Colm and Rocchitta, Gaia and Serra, Pier and Kirwan, Sarah and O'Neill, Robert (2006) The efficiency of immobilised glutamate oxidase decreases with surface enzyme loading: an electrostatic effect, and reversal by a polycation significantly enhances biosensor sensitivity.
 Analyst, 131. pp. 68-72.

 The apparent Michaelis constant, KM, for glutamate oxidase (GluOx) immobilised on Pt electrodes increased systematically with enzyme loading.
 The effect was due, at least in part, to electrostatic repulsion between neighbouring oxidase molecules and the anionic substrate, glutamate (Glu).
 This understanding has allowed us to increase the Glu sensitivity of GluOx-based amperometric biosensors in the linear response region (100 Â± 11 nA cmâ2ÂµMâ1 at pH 7.4; SD, n = 23) by incorporating a polycation (polyethyleneimine, PEI) to counterbalance the polyanionic protein.
 Differences in the behaviour of glucose biosensors of a similar configuration highlight a limitation of using glucose oxidase as a model enzyme in biosensor design.

 |Keywords:||Glutamate oxidase; surface enzyme; electrostatic; polycation; biosensor sensitivity;|

 |Academic Unit:||Faculty of Science and Engineering > Chemistry